ashthornton/asscroll/README.md

 ## Methods

-`enable( restore = false, reset = false, newTarget = false )` - Enable scroll
+`enable( restore = false, reset = false, newTarget = false, horizontalScroll = false )` - Enable scroll

 - `restore` - restores the previous scroll position when `disable()` was last called
 - `reset` - force resetting scroll position to 0
 - `newTarget` - pass in a selected DOM node to set a new scroll target i.e. when loading in a new page via Highway.
+- `horizontalScroll` - set to true if you want the content to scroll horizontally

 `disable()` - Disable scroll